Lukens4242/CNC_6-axis_motion_control_docs/README.md

 * 8x M3x30 screws
 * 8x M3 nuts

 Be sure to line up the large hole in the slew bearing along with the tripod mounting block.
-Shown below is the underside of the tripod mounting block along with the hold you need to make sure you align.
+Shown below is the underside of the tripod mounting block along with the hole you need to make sure you align.

 ![mounting block](images/tripod_mount.jpg)